h7key/MyvideoTest/README.md

 # MyvideoTest
-Easy video record by MediaRecorder.
+A video record app used in Android, easy video record by MediaRecorder.
 It is frist use GitHub test for me, thank you.